 Megaprojects are typically overcommitted and centered on a particular kind of project concept at an early stage, creating various kinds of lock-ins which might set aside alternatives.

-Megaprojects are big business which might create principal-agent problems and optimism bias.
+Megaprojects are like big businesses which might create principal-agent problems and optimism bias.

 Megaproject scope and ambition levels will change significantly during the life of the project.